Kyoto Tower

-Kyoto Tower (京都タワー, Kyōto-tawā) is an observation tower located in Kyoto, Japan.
+Kyoto Tower (京都タワー, Kyōto-tawā), now officially renamed Nidec Kyoto Tower, is an observation tower located in Kyoto, Japan.
 The steel tower is the tallest structure in Kyoto with its observation deck at 100 metres (328 ft) and its spire at 131 metres (430 ft).
 The 800-ton tower stands atop a 9-story building, which houses a 3-star hotel and several stores.
 The entire complex stands opposite Kyōto Station.

 History

 Kyoto Tower was proposed in the early 1960s, and it was planned to be constructed and completed in time to correspond with the 1964 Summer Olympics in Tokyo.
 Construction began in 1963 on the former site of Kyoto's central post office and was completed near the end of 1964.
 Unlike many other towers (such as Tokyo Tower) that are constructed using metal lattice frames, Kyoto Tower's interior structure consists of many steel rings stacked on top of each other.
 The structure was then covered with lightweight steel sheets with a thickness of 12–22 mm.
 The sheets were then welded together and painted white.
 The intended overall effect was for the tower to resemble a Japanese candle.

 Designed by modernist architect, Mamoru Yamada with the expert advice of Makoto Tanahashi, a doctor of engineering at Kyoto University, Kyoto Tower was built to withstand the forces of both earthquakes and typhoons.
 The head of the tower's business division, Tsuyoshi Tamura, claims it can withstand winds of up to 201 mph (90 m/s) and survive an earthquake of far greater magnitude than that of the Great Hanshin or Great Kantō earthquakes.

 The tower was first opened to the public on December 28, 1964.
 Within its first year of opening, 1 million people visited the tower's observation deck.
 Throughout the years, the tower's draw as a tourist attraction has diminished.
 By 1999, observation deck ticket sales dropped to less than 400,000 a year, or about 1,100 a day.